garystafford/meanstack-data-samples/README.md

 Contains examples of retrieving data using various AngularJS methods:
-* Function within AngularJS controller returns array of strings
+* Function within AngularJS controller returns array of strings.
-* AngularJS Service returns an array of simple object literals to controller
+* AngularJS Service returns an array of simple object literals to the controller.
-* AngularJS Factory returns contents of JSON file to controller
+* AngularJS Factory returns the contents of JSON file to the controller.
-* MongoDB database returns collection of documents to controller
+* MongoDB Database returns a collection of documents to the controller.
-* AngularJS Controller calls Google Web Search API
+* AngularJS Factory returns results from Google's RESTful Web Search API to the controller.

 ### Instructions to Use Project
 * Review the [generator-meanstack](https://github.com/wlepinski/generator-meanstack) `README.md`